 Normally, juries in personal injury cases are asked to determine whether a driver acted in an unreasonable manner.
 However, in cases where a driver violated the motor vehicle code and that violation ultimately caused the accident, juries are often instructed to presume that the driver was negligent without subjectively considering the reasonableness of his or her actions.
-This is called negligence per se and, due to Maryland’s strict laws regarding the use of cell phones while driving, it can play a major role in car accident litigation.
+This is called negligence per se and, due to Maryland’s strict laws regarding the use of cell phones and distracted driving, it can play a major role in car accident litigation.

 The state of Maryland has some of the strictest distracted driving laws in the nation: